 We draw attention to notes 3.1 and note 6 to the financial statements, in which the liquidators have described the uncertainty regarding the valuation of the claim against LBHI.
-As described in these notes, the estimated recoverability and valuation of the claim against LBHI cannot be based on observable data on actual transactions and the estimated valuation is therefore highly uncertain.
+As described in these notes, there is no active market to obtain prices of actual transactions involving similar or comparable securities.
+The liquidator estimated the recoverability and valuation of the claim against LBHI based on a data published by LBHI in the LBHI Plan Trust Form 8-K as of 31 December 2022.
+This data and thus the valuation excludes potential recoveries from certain counterparties as well as potential catch-up distributions that may result from certain disputed claims.
+Given the limited information indicated in the published data, the estimated valuation is therefore highly uncertain.
 This also means that the valuation of the claims payable is highly uncertain, as this liability is estimated at the amount as equivalent to the net realizable value of the claim against LBHI less the administration cost provision and plus any interest income.
 Our opinion is not modified in respect of this matter.